-For SHRIDHAR & ASSOCIATES Chartered Accountants Firm's Registration No 134427W
+For SHRIDHAR & ASSOCIATES

-Jitendra Sawjiany Partner (Membership No. 050980) Place: - MUMBAI, Date: - 30th April 2021
+Chartered Accountants Firm's Registration 200 134427W

-UDIN: 21050980AAAALK1556
+Jitendra Sawjiany Partner (Membership No. 050980) Place: Mumbai, Date: 03rd May 2022 UDIN:22050980AJECAY1939

-Annexure A to Auditors' Report
+Annexure "A" to Independent Auditors' Report

-Referred to in our Auditors' Report of even date to the members of DHURSAR SOLAR POWER PRIVATE LIMITED on the financial statements for the year ended March 31, 2021
+Referred to in paragraph 13 of the Independent Auditors' Report of even date to the members of DHURSAR SOLAR POWER PRIVATE LIMITED on the Ind AS financial statements as of and for the year ended March 31, 2022

-- (i) (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation of its fixed assets. - (b) The fixed assets of the Company have been physically verified by the Management during the year arid no material discrepancies have been noticed on such verification.
-In our opinion, the frequency of verification is reasonable. - (c) The title deeds of immovable properties, as disclosed in Note 3.1 on Property, plant and Equipment to the financial statements, are held in the name of the Company. - (ii) The physical verification of inventory have been conducted at reasonable intervals by the Management during the year.
-The discrepancies noticed on physical verification of inventory as compared to book records were not material. - (iii) The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Act.
-Therefore, the provisions of Clause 3(iii), (iii)(a), (iii)(b) and (iii)(c) of the said Order are not applicable to the Company and hence not commented upon - (iv) The Company has not granted any loans or made any investments, or provided any guarantees or security to the parties covered under Section 185 and 186.
-Therefore, the provisions of Clause3(iv) of the said Order are not applicable to the Company - (v) The Company has not accepted any deposits from the public within the meaning of Sections 73,74, 75 and 76 of the Act and the Rules framed there under to the extent notified. - (vi) Pursuant to the rules made by the Central Government of India, the Company is required to maintain cost records as specified under Section 148(1) of the Act in respect of its products.
-We have broadly reviewed the same, and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
-We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - i(vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion, the Company is generally regular in depositing the undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and services tax, duty of customs, cess and other material statutory dues as applicable with appropriate authorities. - (b) According to the information and explanations given to us, there are no undisputed dues in respect of provident fund, employees' state insurance, income tax, duty of customs, goods and services tax and cess as at March 31, 2021 which were outstanding for a period of more than six months from the date they became payable.
+- (i) (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation, of fixed assets. - (b) The fixed assets of the Company have been physically verified by the Management during the year arid no material discrepancies have been noticed on such verification.
+In our opinion, the frequency of verification is reasonable. - (c) The title deeds of immovable properties, as disclosed in Note 3.1 on Property, plant and Equipment to the financial statements, are held in the name of the Company. - (d)The company does not have any proceedings initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, - (ii) The physical verification of inventory has been conducted at reasonable intervals by the Management during the year.
+The discrepancies noticed on physical verification of inventory as compared to book records were not material. - (iii) In our opinion and according to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, to any company, firm, limited liability partnerships or other party covered in the register maintained under Section 189 of the Act. - (iv) Based on the information and explanations given to us in respect of loans, investments, guarantees and securities, the Company has complied with the provisions of Section 185 and 186 of the Act, to the extent applicable. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the meaning the directives issued by the Reserve Bank of India, provisions of Section 73 to 76 of the Act, any other relevant provisions of the Act and the relevant rules framed thereunder. - (vi) According to the information and explanations given to us, provisions relating to maintenance of cost records as prescribed under sub section (1) of section 148 of the act, are applicable to the company. - (vii) (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing undisputed statutory dues in respect of tax deducted at source, goods and service tax, and is regular in depositing undisputed statutory dues, including provident fund, income tax, and other material statutory dues, as applicable, with the appropriate authorities.